The ultimate guide to startup program definitions

 For profit programs that accept open-applications to join classes (known as ‘cohorts’) of startups consisting of small founding teams with externally developed ideas.
 They provide support through small amounts of seed capital, mentoring, training and events for a finite period – usually 3 to 4 months – in exchange for single-digit chunks of equity.
 The startups ‘graduate’ at the end of the program at which point they are geared to gaining full-blown investment, with each program culminating in a focal ‘demo day’ for investors.

 Programs that support the successful development of entrepreneurial businesses through the provision of resources and services developed, delivered and orchestrated by a team of professional managers and staff, and offered both in the Incubator and through it’s network of contacts.
 Incubators can take one of two key forms: either where the idea is developed internally by the Incubator and then an external team is brought in to launch and manage it; or as an uber-workspace set-up, offering external teams with their own ideas enhanced support, training and mentoring.
-In the former case, the business model is where the Incubator takes a significant equity share for it’s services; whilst in the latter case, generally they charge a monthly fee to participate and utilize the Incubator’s resources over an extended period of time.
+In the former case, the business model is where the Incubator takes a significant equity share for it’s services; whilst in the latter case, generally they charge a monthly fee to participate and utilise the Incubator’s resources over an extended period of time.